wolfd/Mobile-Proto-16/lesson 1/README.md

 4. [Git Branching](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)

 ### Try It Out!
-This git tutorial is super cool because it not only let's you enter the commands but also visually see what happens in a certain repo.
-Try to do atleast 8 levels.
+This git tutorial is super cool because it not only let's you enter the commands but also visually see what happens in a certain repo. **Do at least 8 levels.**
 [Github tutorial](http://learngitbranching.js.org/)

 ## Java